DennisOrszulak/Stanford-CS193P-Notes/README.md

 #### Statics
 * Vars or funcs are stored with the type, not individual instances of the struct
-* Ex: ‘var isFaceUp’ is a value stored on an individual card, whereas ‘static var identifierFactory’ is only within the struct
+    * Example: ‘var isFaceUp’ is a value stored on an individual card, whereas ‘static var identifierFactory’ is only within the struct

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Static%20Example.png" width="375" height="250">